Manquia/Distillery/Control.md

 #6
 @Lazy Linkage <--- I think this should go somewhere else, not sure where though...
-@Hazard Pointer <- very specific technique.
+@Hazard Pointer <- very specific MT technique.
 Maybe move it into technique.txt if we ever make that